bspeice/speice.io/_posts/2019-02-08-compiler-optimizations.md

 tags: [rust, understanding-allocations]
 ---

+**Update 2019-02-10**: When debugging a [related issue](https://gitlab.com/sio4/code/alloc-counter/issues/1), it was discovered that the original code worked because LLVM optimized out the entire function, rather than just the allocation segments.
+The code has been updated with proper use of [`read_volatile`](https://doc.rust-lang.org/std/ptr/fn.read_volatile.html), and a previous section on vector capacity has been removed.

+---

 Up to this point, we've been discussing memory usage in the Rust language by focusing on simple rules that are mostly right for small chunks of code.
 We've spent time showing how those rules work themselves out in practice, and become familiar with reading the assembly code needed to see each memory type (global, stack, heap) in action.

-But throughout the series so far, we've put a handicap on the code.
+Throughout the series so far, we've put a handicap on the code.
 In the name of consistent and understandable results, we've asked the compiler to pretty please leave the training wheels on.
 Now is the time where we throw out all the rules and take off the kid gloves.
 As it turns out,